 Regular masterclasses have included workshops with Tim Palmer (Cinematographer: Doctor Who, Indian Summers & Being Human), Chloe Chesterton (2nd Assistant director: Star Wars: The Force Awakens, Wonder Woman, Spectre) and Jan Harlan (Executive Producer: A.I Artificial Intelligence, Full Metal Jacket).
 The annual Sony Centre Pinewood Studios workshop gives students the opportunity to experience set etiquette working alongside industry professionals.

-Recent work-experience has included students stints on
+Work-experience has included students stints on

 Midsomer Murders (ITV)

 10 Days in Sun City (Corporate World entertainment, South Africa.)

 - Making short films, music videos and documentaries.

 - Working on set (studio and location) with paid professional actors.

 - Arri Alexa, Arri Amira, Red Dragon and Sony camera training.

 - Nagra, Sound Devices and Zoom sound recorder training.